 BAC offers coils that are certified in accordance with the ASME Boiler and Pressure Vessel Code, Section VIII, Division I. These coils bear the U designator and are available for evaporative condensers and closed circuit cooling towers.
 ASME U designated coils are available for projects requiring ASME certified pressure vessels and involve 3rd party inspection and certification.
-ASME U designated coils are rated at 340 psig maximum allowable working pressure, and they are pneumatically tested at 375 psig The ASME code only governs the coil and does not affect the design of the coil casing, cold water basin, or any other closed circuit cooling tower or evaporative condenser component.
+The specific coil is registered with ASME and can be tracked throughout its lifetime.
+This number is on a plate permanently attached to the coil.
+ASME U designated coils are available are rated at 340 psig maximum allowable working pressure, and they are pneumatically tested at 375 psig.
+Higher pressures are available as a special design.
+The ASME code only governs the coil and does not affect the design of the coil casing, cold water basin, or any other closed circuit cooling tower or evaporative condenser component.